JJAWESOM234/Team13-Academic-Assessment-Assistant/SurveyJS/README.md

 Move into react app directory and run `npm start`, the rendered form should open in a new browser

+**Release Notes**
+- Generates non-accredited graduate report
+- Ability to add and remove Student Learning Outcome (SLO) elements is available
+- Dynamic SLO tags are not implemented

 # Getting Started with Create React App [Auto-Generated]

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).